 When you get to the food shelf, please sign in with the volunteer greeter.
 You will be called in to intake in the order you arrived.
 Please note that there may be a wait, especially right when the food shelf opens.
 At intake, you will meet with one of our volunteers to enroll your household in our database.
 All information is kept strictly confidential.

 You will only need to bring identification for your family members the first time you come to CCEFS.
-After you confirm this information, you are asked to bring your ID and a current bill each time you come.
 We also ask that you bring your own grocery bags, as our supply is limited.

 What do I receive?